 Gaps left by missing teeth can cause your remaining teeth to shift out of position.
 This imbalance can increase the risk of gum disease, take your bite out of alignment and may cause temporomandibular disorders.

-At Kevin Kay DDS Family & Cosmetic Dentistry, Dr. Kevin Kay may recommend dental bridges if you are missing one or several teeth.
+At Kevin Kay DDS Comprehensive Family Dentistry, Dr. Kevin Kay may recommend dental bridges if you are missing one or several teeth.
 As their name indicates, they span the gap left by lost teeth to give you a complete smile.

 Bridges are fixed to your natural teeth on either both or one side of the gap.
 The artificial teeth or pontics take the place of the missing teeth.
 This helps to restore the form, function, and aesthetics of your smile.